cookies-xor-cream/HugoTest/content/posts/poetry/wip/ive_called_you_wormfood_so_long_i_forgot_your_name.md

 ---
 tags: ['TODO']
-title: 'I've Called You Wormfood So Long I Forgot Your Name'
+title: "I've Called You Wormfood So Long I Forgot Your Name"
 date: 2023-10-02
 ---